SpunkyBot/spunkybot/README.md

 # Spunky Bot

 **Spunky Bot** is a lightweight game server administration bot and RCON tool.
-Its purpose is to administrate an Urban Terror 4.1/4.2 server and provide statistical data for players.
+Its purpose is to administrate an Urban Terror 4.1 / 4.2 server and provide statistical data for players.
 The code of the Spunky Bot is inspired by the eb2k9 bot by Shawn Haggard, which was released under the Beerware License.

 ## Environment
 - Python 2.6.x / 2.7.x
 - SQLite 3 database
-- Linux platform (tested on Debian Wheezy 32-bit and Lenny 64-bit)
+- Linux platform (tested on Debian Wheezy 32-bit and Squeeze 64-bit)
 - Urban Terror 4.1.1 / 4.2.014